PhD, MDiv, MSc, Spiritual Wellness Provider

 Mediator Training, MWI

-Before finding her way to Canyon Ranch in Lenox, Holly worked first as a sociology professor for 10 years in Mississippi, and then as an instructor and vocational mentor at Boston University School of Theology.
+Before finding her way to our Mind & Spirit team Canyon Ranch in Lenox, Holly worked first as a sociology professor for 10 years in Mississippi, and then as an instructor and vocational mentor at Boston University School of Theology.
 In private practice as a spiritual director and counselor, Holly served Boston area healthcare and academic professionals, clergy, and graduate students.
 As an ordained minister, she has served congregations in the Boston area and worked in interfaith and inter/intra-spiritual contexts.